PyConPL/Book/2015/presentations/Dokku_Build_your_own_PaaS/text.md

 # Dokku.
 Build your own PaaS - Sergey Parkhomenko

 ## Introduction
-Don’t like configuring and satisfying system requirements?
+Don't like configuring and satisfying system requirements?
 Your dream is to deploy applications in one click?
 PaaS is the solution!
-During the year 2014, we all did a great dive into the world of development automatisation and optimisation.
+During the year 2014, we all did a great dive into the world of development automation and optimization.
 Riding this curve, there are a lot of cloud PaaS providers.
-The most famous are Heroku, Google Apps Engine, etc. Each of them offers great opportunities for deploying, running and scaling your application, but the first and the biggest issue is that they don’t offer enough flexibility in environment configuration.
+The most famous are Heroku, Google Apps Engine, etc. Each of them offers great opportunities for deploying, running and scaling your application, but the first and the biggest issue is that they don't offer enough flexibility in environment configuration.
 Every developer had a situation when he needed something more from provider, who gives you limited bunch of features.
 Another issue is cost.
 PaaS providers, mentioned above, cost money.
 This is not bad, because they do their job well, but it is possible to avoid those expenses.
 And now is time to say one word: “Dokku”.